mrinalcs/mrinalcs/pages/posts/privacy-a-myth.md

 ---
 title: Privacy
 date: 2023/4/15
 description: Is Privacy a Myth.
+This is my random thought which may not always be true.
+You may find angel to thought of .
+Basically why privacy is a matter of reference and misunderstand.
 tag: privacy,ethics
 author: You
 ---